Locke & Key (TV pilot)

 Locke & Key is a television pilot of a TV series based on the comic book series written by Joe Hill and published by IDW Publishing.
-Expected to debut in 2011, Fox opted not to order Locke & Key to series.
+It was expected to debut in 2011, but Fox opted not to order Locke & Key to series.
 The plot focuses on adventure stories centered on three children who become the caretakers of a New England mansion, which is home to a bevy of secrets and magic.

 Plot summary

 The story focuses on the Locke family as they move into Keyhouse, after the tragic murder of patriarch Rendell (Mark Pellegrino).
-Nina (Miranda Otto) and her three children, Tyler (Jesse McCartney), Kinsey (Sarah Bolger), and Bode (Skylar Gertner) meet up with Rendell's brother Duncan (Nick Stahl) and look to get a fresh start.
+Nina (Miranda Otto) and her three children, Tyler (Jesse McCartney), Kinsey (Sarah Bolger), and Bode (Skylar Gaertner) meet up with Rendell's brother Duncan (Nick Stahl) and look to get a fresh start.
 Keyhouse has been home to the Lockes for hundreds of years.
 Rendell and Duncan lived there growing up, but Duncan has blocked out a lot of his memories of the place.
 After exploring the grounds a bit, Bode finds a key with a skull on it.
 When he steps through the door that the key unlocks, his body drops dead but his spirit is able to fly around the house.
 This catches the attention of an "echo" named Dodge (Ksenia Solo), who is trapped deep within the well on the grounds.
 Something is clearly dark about her and we find out that she's been manipulating Rendell's killer, Sam Lesser (Harrison Thomas).
 The Ghost Key that Bode found is one of many scattered around the area.
 Each one does something special.
 Dodge has her eyes set on the Anywhere Key, which can transport you wherever you want to go.